MyoHub/myosuite/docs/source/suite.rst

 The 3D dexterous human arm reaching and manipulation.

 This musculoskeletal model is comprised of 27 Degree of Freedom, and 63 muscles-tendon units.
+..
+TODO: Needs to identify source of files and documentation

 .. image:: images/myoArm.png
   :height: 200

 .. _tasks: